-Applicant Response: This application only includes single-family residential development and all off-street parking spaces associated with this application are only proposed to for single-family development.
+Applicant Response: This application only includes single-family attached residential development and all driveways associated with this application are proposed to for residential development.
 This subchapter does not apply.

-Sec.
-806.040. - Driveway development standards for uses or activities other than single family, two family, three family, or four family.
+SRC-806.040- Driveway development standards for uses or activities other than single family, two family, three family, or four family available, or a loop to the single point of access.
+The driveway approaches to the driveways shall conform to SRC chapter 804.